 Planners will have placed this carnival on the calendar three weeks early and arrive with exact change, sunscreen and a camera.

 Spontaneous Moms will pull up to a movie theatre as her kids cheer wildly.
 She may pay too much since her coupons are at home, but it will be a buttery celebration.

 Planners will have chosen the movies in advance, clipped the coupons and arrive with wet wipes packed for buttery fingers.

 Is there a way to merge the strengths of both styles?
 I think so.
 The answer is this.
 Plan to be spontaneous.

-Take the strength of your spontaneity and sprinkle in some preplanning to be ready for any adventures that beckons you.
+Take the strength of your spontaneity and sprinkle in some preplanning to be ready for any adventures.
 Or take the strength of your organization and nudge yourself to be more spontaneous.

 This will make your quest to be a fun mom, well…more fun.